 Ms. Lopez was born in Quito, Ecuador and is fluent in Spanish.
 She received her Bachelor of Arts from Rutgers College, Rutgers,The State University in 2000 and her Juris Doctor in 2003 from Tulane University Law School, where she served as Managing Editor of the Tulane Law Journal of American Arbitration and received the CALI Award for Venture Capital.

 Professional Activities: Ms. Lopez is a member of the New York City Bar Association, New York State Bar Association and New York County Lawyer’s Association.
-She is also a member of the New York City Bar’s Labor and Employment Committee.
 She has designed and given presentations on Developing and Implementing Social Media Policies in Compliance with the NLRB to trade groups.

 Recent Publications: Nicholas Fortuna & Paula Lopez, Overtime Pay – Claims by Store Managers and Assistant Managers on the Rise, Chain Store Age, (November 2014 On-line edition, December 2014 Print edition).

 Nicholas Fortuna & Paula Lopez, Managing Litigation Costs, Inside Counsel (December 2014).

 Media Coverage: Interviewed and quoted in a variety of local and national media stories appearing in national newspapers, such as The New York Times, U.S.A.
 Today, The Washington Post, US1 + PrincetonInfo.com, as well as in digital media (The Fiscal Times and AccountingWEB).

 Other Activities: Ms. Lopez is a contributing writer to the firm’s on-line bulletin on employment law and emerging legal issues, www.allynfortuna.com.